astrohr/MPCS/README.md

 # The purpose
 MPCS is a program created to simplify the interactions between the official [Minor planet center](https://www.minorplanetcenter.net/iau/NEO/toconfirm_tabular.html) website for NEO objects and systems using it

+In short, you provide the object you want to observe to the program and it displays its uncertainty map to you, the map is interactive so you can click on it and the picture location coordinates for the telescope will get calculated

 MPCS stands for Minor Planet Center Solver

 :telescope: This program is used in [Višnjan Observatory](https://en.astro.hr/) and in Farra Observatory :telescope: